Children's Reading

 "But, it won't take very long to see," replied Joannie's father.
 That's how many of her parent's "discussions began.
 No, they weren't fighting or yelling.
 When they did have a discussion, everything came to a stop.

-Frustrated, hot, and hungry, Joannie finally broken into the conversation.
+Frustrated, hot, and hungry, Joannie finally broke into the conversation.
 "Mom, Dad," Joannie pleaded, "I want lunch.
-Please make up your minds."
+Please make up your mind."

 There was silence for a moment, as Joannie's parents realized they were wasting time.
 They needed to make a choice, so Joannie's father spoke up.
 "We've seen a lot of things on this trip," he said.
 "Now we need to go home."